-"Yes" and "No" to Fluent English
+From "Yes" and "No" to Fluent English

 New Professionals in America

-In order to pursue a better quality of life, Anayeli moved to the U.S. from Mexico two years ago.
+To pursue a better quality of life, Anayeli moved to the U.S. from Mexico two years ago.
 Back in Mexico, Anayeli was an accountant.
-She misses her previous occupation and hopes to further improve her English skills to start working as an accountant again here in the U.S. Without any hesitation, Anayeli joined Learning for ALL to improve her English.
-Despite her busy schedule, balancing two jobs and other academics, Anayeli makes time to attend the Evening ESL courses.
+She misses her previous occupation and hopes to improve her English skills further to start working as an accountant again here in the U.S. Without any hesitation, Anayeli joined Learning for ALL to improve her English.
+Despite her busy schedule, balancing two jobs and other academics, Anayeli makes time to attend Evening ESL courses.
 Her consistent attendance at LFA proves how hardworking and responsible she is about her education.
 Anayeli expressed her gratitude towards LFA by stating, “I learn a lot in class, my classmates are great, and I know that everyone here is working to help each other.”

-It's Never Too Late
+"It's Never Too Late"

-If you are ever here on the main campus of Learning for All, you are surely to meet Tom Brown!
-A dedicated student of roughly six years, Tom has finished his ABE education and is currently studying very intensively to attain his GED.
-He expressed some regrets regarding decisions he made in the past, “I never had the best home life and I fell in with the wrong crowd when I was young.”
-Despite his past, Tom is a great example of how age nor background should discourage anyone from working towards their goal.
-Tom hopes to pass and receive his GED certificate so that he can attend a community college to earn an Associate’s degree.
-After furthering his education, he hopes to incorporate art and science to pursue a career where he can refurbish and remodel art sculptures.
-Tom wanted to make a last statement revealing that, “LFA has opened a whole different world for me.
-I gained so much knowledge and realized that there are so many people that are smarter and more able.
-I want to be able to be someone another person in the future, who are in similar shoes as me, to find encouragement through my story.
-I am so thankful for the opportunities that LFA has given me, I have turned my life around.”
+If you’re ever on the main campus of Learning for ALL, you’re sure to meet Tom Brown.
+A dedicated student of roughly six years, Tom finished his ABE education with LFA and is studying intensively to earn his GED.
+He expressed some regrets regarding decisions he’s made in the past, “I never had the best home life, and I fell in with the wrong crowd when I was young.”
+Tom is an excellent example of how neither age nor background should discourage anyone from working towards their goals.
+Tom hopes to earn his GED and attend community college to earn an Associate’s degree.
+After furthering his education, he hopes to incorporate his passions of art and science to pursue a career refurbishing and remodeling art sculptures.
+“Learning For ALL has opened up a whole new world for me.
+I’ve gained so much knowledge.
+I realize there are many people smarter and more able, but I want to inspire other people in the future who are in similar shoes as me to find encouragement through my story.
+I’m so thankful for the opportunities Learning For ALL has given to me.
+I have turned my life around!“

 Advanced English in 3 Months

-~Bowen Zheng, Evening ESL Student
+~Bowen Zheng, LFA ESL Student